 Pizza Topping Ideas

-- buffalo mozzarella, slow-roasted tomatoes and pepperoni
+- Buffalo mozzarella, slow-roasted tomatoes and pepperoni.

-- blue cheese, diced red chilli, caramelised pear & rocket
+- Blue cheese, diced red chilli, caramelised pear & rocket.

-- goats cheese, slow-roasted tomatoes & green pesto
+- Goats cheese, slow-roasted tomatoes & green pesto.

-- salami, artichoke & taleggio cheese
+- Salami, artichoke & taleggio cheese.

-Pizza Dough with Beer (Small Batch)
+Beer Pizza Dough (Small Batch)

 Ingredients